tomhoper/dygiepp/README.md

 #### Training a model

-Enter `bash ./scripts/train/train_ace05_relation.sh [gpu-id]`.
+Enter `bash scripts/train ace05_relation`.
 A model trained this way will not reproduce the numbers in the paper.
 We're in the process of debugging and will update.

 ### ACE05 Event